Bridgehouse Meadows in Lewisham was a completely new park for me and because it is hidden away I haven’t even driven past it.

 The Lewisham Council website simply says that one can access the site from Surrey Canal Road, Winslade Estate, Hornshay Street, and John Williams Close.
 And that ‘…Bridgehouse Meadows is once again open to the public, after it was used by Transport for London (TfL) as their base of operations for much of 2011/12.
 As well as re-seeding the Meadow and planting new trees, TfL have also installed paved and lit subways at both Hornshay Street and Rollins Street to improve access.
 As part of its programme of works to improve walking and cycling routes in the north of the borough, the Council is working with Surrey Canal developer Renewal on options to further enhance the Meadows in the longer term, with the aim of increasing its use by the local community when the development and Surrey Canal Road station go ahead…’.

-Bridgehouse Meadows is a wide, open, grassy space alongside the railway line, originally the Croydon, Brighton and South Eastern Railway.
+Bridgehouse Meadows in Lewisham is a wide, open, grassy space alongside the railway line, originally the Croydon, Brighton and South Eastern Railway.
 The South Eastern Railway Company operated from 1836-1922 and the development of the line was complex!
-The original aim was to establish a rail link between London and Dover.
+Originally the aim was to establish a rail link between London and Dover.

 As befits ‘meadow’ there were plenty of indigenous plants and flowers when I visited and a suitable degree of ‘wildness’.

-This is an interesting area and worth visiting, but I would have felt uncomfortable on my own.
+This is an interesting area and it is worth visiting Bridgehouse Meadows, but I would have felt uncomfortable on my own.

 Further information & Sources